sftpplus/sftpplus-docs/docs/transfer/operation.rst

 -----------

-The `transform` action can be used for transferring files to path relative to the working directory, as defined by the remote server.
+If the transformed destination path looks like a relative path, it will be relative to the configured `destination_path`.

-The `{ignore_destination_path}` placeholder at the start of a transformation expression, is used to trigger this functionality.
+Use the `{ignore_destination_path}` placeholder at **the start** of a transformation expression to generate destination paths that are relative to the server's working directory.
-Having the `{ignore_destination_path}` inside the transformation expression will not trigger the relative path transfers.

 Having the following configuration::